 NBFCs serve the financial needs of individual customers as well as business organizations.
-The various other objectives of the non-banking financial companies are as follows:
+The various other purposes of the non-banking financial companies are as follows:

-- Provides Long-Term Credits: NBFCs facilitate lengthy credit periods to suit the long term financial needs of the commerce, trade, infrastructure and construction companies for accomplishing huge projects.
+- Provides Long-Term Credits: NBFCs facilitate lengthy credit periods to suit the long term financial needs of the commerce, trade, infrastructure and construction companies, for accomplishing massive projects.